bampli/doc/docs/content/posts/times-of-gain.md

 ## Stage Timing

-The timing during the Resource allocation, execution and release cycle is shown below.
+The timing during the Resource allocation, execution and release is shown below.

 {{< mermaid >}}
 sequenceDiagram